andylokandy/smallbox/README.md

 }
 ```

 # Capacity

-The capacity is expressed by the size of type parameter `Space`,
-regardless of what actually the `Space` is.
+The capacity is expressed by the size of the type parameter `Space`, regardless of what the `Space` actually is.

-The crate provides some spaces in module `smallbox::space`,
-from `S1`, `S2`, `S4` to `S64`, representing `"n * usize"` spaces.
+The crate provides some space types in the `smallbox::space` module, from `S1`, `S2`, `S4` to `S64`, representing `"n * usize"` spaces.

-Anyway, you can defind your own space type
-such as byte array `[u8; 64]`.
-Please note that the space alignment is also important.
-If the alignment
-of the space is smaller than the alignment of the value, the value
-will be stored in the heap.
+You can also define your own space type, such as a byte array `[u8; 64]`.
+Please note that space alignment is also important.
+If the alignment of the space is smaller than the alignment of the value, the value will be stored on the heap.

 # Benchmark